Accounting | Law | Marketing & Public Relations | Media | Legends

 Radio and Television Personality

-Not just the host of The Rashad Richey Morning Show on News & Talk 1380 WAOK—and Atlanta’s favorite talk news radio host, according to a 2019 AJC poll—Rashad Richey is also an Emmy-nominated political analyst for CBS46 News, a political commentator on V-103, and a professor at Beulah Heights University.
-He’s also a regular commentator on MSNBC and Fox News, and was recently appointed to Piedmont Atlanta Hospital’s board of directors.
+Not just the host of the Rashad Richey Morning Show on News & Talk 1380 WAOK—and the youngest inductee into the National Black Radio Hall of Fame as of 2022, Rashad Richey is also an Emmy-nominated political analyst for CBS46 News, a political commentator on V-103, and a professor at Morris Brown College.
+He’s also the host of Indisputable with Dr. Rashad Richey on the TYT Network and a regular commentator on MSNBC and Fox News.
+Additionally, he is president of Rolling Out and serves on Piedmont Atlanta Hospital’s board of directors.
 Previously Richey was the political director and chief strategist for the Democratic Party of Georgia.

 Education: Beulah Heights University (MBA), Clark Atlanta University (EdD), Scofield Graduate School & Theological Seminary (PhD)